viggy-ravi/gene-prediction/README.md

     * dicodon (hexcodon) frequency,
     * tis,
     * gc content
-3. Linear Discriminant
+3. Train Linear Discriminant for Dimensional Reduction
-    * dimentionality reduce high dimensional features (tricodon, hexcodon, and tis)
-4. Binary classification neural network for coding/noncoding gene prediction
+4. Train Binary Neural Network for Gene Prediction

 ## Quick tour
 * Add example of how the pipeline will work